twangodev/ogis/README.md

 - **Template Choice**: Choose built-in `template` designs, make your own, and customize `colors` as needed
 - **Authentication**: Secure your image generation with HMAC `signature` validation

-All of this is available via a simple HTTP API, passed as query parameters.
+All of this is available via a simple HTTP API, which you can configure using query parameters.

 ```http
 GET https://img.ogis.dev/?title=OpenGraph&description=MadeEasy